 However, once you have a well, your monthly water bill is $0.
 There are, of course, no usage limits.
 Whether you want to water your yard or fill a swimming pool, it's entirely up to you.
 The downside?
 Water quality testing is entirely your responsibility.
 The government does not do it for you.
 If the pump breaks, you'll have an immediate water outage.
 You have to call a service provider to fix it yourself.

 The same goes for electricity.
 More households are steadily adopting complete off-grid living by equipping solar panels with battery systems.
-Texas has some of the highest solar efficiency in the U.S. due to its abundant sunlight.
-With the availability of home batteries like the Tesla Powerwall, the technological barriers have significantly lowered.
+Texas has some of the highest sunlight levels in the U.S., making solar efficiency very high.
+With the availability of home batteries like the Tesla Powerwall, the technical barriers to entry have significantly lowered.
 The initial installation cost ranges from $20,000 to $50,000, but with zero monthly electricity bills and federal tax credits (ITC), the long-term ROI is definitely favorable.

 Complete Self-Sufficiency with a Septic System

 It's not just about water and electricity.
 In areas without sewer connections, septic tanks are installed.
-In rural Texas, septic systems are actually the norm.
-The maintenance cost is minimal, as you only need to pump it out every 3 to 5 years.
+In rural Texas, having a septic tank is actually the norm.
+The maintenance cost is minimal, as it only requires pumping every 3 to 5 years.
 With a private well, solar power, and a septic system, you can achieve complete independent living.
 This is the reality of rural Texas.

 So, My Thoughts Are